What are peer-reviewed articles?

 For a quick summary on the characteristics of a peer-reviewed article, refer to this website (click on the colored blocks for additional information).

 How do I find a journal in my field?

-The A to Z Journals link on the library website allows you to search for a specific journal title or browse journal titles by subject area.
+The Journals link on the library website allows you to search for a specific journal title or browse journal titles by subject area.
 Many journals are found in multiple databases or in the library’s print collection – check dates to help you choose a database.
 Another option is to click on the "Research Guides" link on the library website, scroll to and select the "Ocean Engineering & Science" link, and then go to the "Journals" tab.

 What if the journal title is abbreviated?